tdayo15/Power-Outages/README.md

 ## Data Cleaning and Exploratory Data Analysis

+While the raw dataset is very comprehensive, it was necessary to perform data cleaning to increase efficiency in our analysis, handle missing data, and ensure conistency throughout the dataset.
+To fit the dataframe to our needs, it was reformatted so that the variables were properly displayed and all values were of the correct type.
+After this, the dataframe was reduced to only contain the variables needed for our analysis (listed above).
+These steps made the data more readable, concise, and easier to access.

+**just pick 1-2 plots from univariate and 1-2 plots from bivariate and write a quick description for each**

 <iframe src="assets/2_2_1.html" width="800" height="600" frameborder="0"></iframe>
 <iframe src="assets/2_2_2.html" width="800" height="600" frameborder="0"></iframe>
 <iframe src="assets/2_2_3.html" width="800" height="600" frameborder="0"></iframe>